-- 1. The Licensee shall establish and maintain the twenty-four (24) hours on duty Guards for day-to-day activities in the Protected Area.
-The minimum number of Guards shall be defined in the Physical Protection Plan. - 2.
-The Guards shall be trained, qualified and equipped to ensure the implementation of the day-to-day activities as well as to implement their responsibilities as per the Contingency Plan in coordination with the Security Response Forces. - 3.
-The Licensee shall support the Security Response Forces response to any Nuclear Security Event up to and including the Design Basis Threat.
+1. The Licensee shall establish and maintain the twenty-four (24) hours on duty Guards for day-to-day activities in the Owner Controlled Area and Protected Area.
+The minimum number of Guards shall be defined in the Physical Protection Plan.

-- The Competent Authority shall ensure the Security Response Forces respond, in coordination with the Licensee, to any Nuclear Security Event up to and including the Design Basis Threat. - 5.
+- 2. The Guards shall be trained, qualified and equipped to ensure the implementation of the day-to-day activities as well as to implement their responsibilities as per the Contingency Plan in coordination with the Security Response Forces. - 3.
+The Licensee shall support the response of the Security Response Forces to any Nuclear Security Event up to and including the Design Basis Threat. - 4.
+The Competent Authority shall ensure the Security Response Forces respond, in coordination with the Licensee, to any Nuclear Security Event up to and including the Design Basis Threat. - 5.
 The Licensee shall establish and maintain arrangements between the Guards and the Security Response Forces to respond to Nuclear Security Events.
 These arrangements shall be described in the Physical Protection Plan. - 6.
-A dedicated and secured voice communication shall be provided between the Guards, Security Response Forces and the Central Alarm Station.
+The Licensee shall establish and maintain a dedicated and secured voice communication network between Guards, Security Response Forces, the Central Alarm Station and Secondary Alarm Station.